 Interns must speak and write English fluently.
 A working knowledge of French is a plus, but not a requirement.
 The internship will be completed remotely.
 This position pays a modest honorarium, or can be completed for academic credit if approved by the applicant's institution.

-To apply, email a cover letter, CV and three writing samples to madi [at] maisonneuve [dot] org by 5pm on Monday, November 29 with the subject line “Winter-Spring Internship Application.”
-Looking forward to hearing from you!
+To apply, email a cover letter, CV and three writing samples to lucy [at] maisonneuve [dot] org by 5pm on Wednesday, November 30 with the subject line “Winter-Spring Internship Application.”
+Please feel free to email with any questions about the internship.
+We're looking forward to hearing from you!